- Complete a bachelor’s degree in a behavioral, social science, or human services field

 Step 1: Complete a bachelor’s degree in a behavioral, social science, or human services field.

-Earning your bachelor's degree in a counseling or human services related field lays the foundation that allows you to learn about human development, counseling skills, and even career development.
+Earning your bachelor’s degree in a counseling or human services related field can lay the foundation that allows you to learn about human development, counseling skills, and even career development.

 Step 2: Earn a master’s degree in counseling.